Now that the cool nights of fall are approaching, it's time to begin the annual ritual of preparing houseplants for the end of their summer vacation.

 Decide which plants you're going to bring indoors well ahead of moving day.
 One thing to consider is the health of the plant.
 If a plant has been struggling to stay alive outdoors, bringing it indoors to low humidity, dry heat and low light levels will increase the stress on it and you.
 As hard as it may be, it's usually best to put struggling plants in the compost pile.

 Give priority to healthy plants and those that have the most sentimental value.
-If some of your plants have increased in size and are about to burst out of their pots, it’s a good idea to buy any re-potting supplies you will need for this well in advance of moving day to avoid a last-minute rush to the nursery.
-Taylor recommends a high-quality potting soil, appropriate containers with drainage holes and appropriately sized plastic saucers to place under the pots to avoid staining hardwood floors or carpets when watering.
+If some of your plants have increased in size and are about to burst out of their pots, it's a good idea to buy any re-potting supplies you will need for this well in advance of moving day.
+Taylor recommends a high-quality potting soil, appropriate containers with drainage holes and appropriately sized plastic saucers to place under the pots to avoid staining hardwood floors or carpets when you water.

 Prepare the plants for the move